laserpants/trombone/docs/route-format.rst

 For a more thorough description of this syntax, please see `BNF grammar <bnf-grammar.html>`_.

-A simple configuration file is given below.
+What follows is an example of a simple configuration file.

 ::